madetech/handbook/guides/wifi/ios/README.md

 <img src="/guides/wifi/images/ios/choose.jpg" height="800" />

 Select your device for where you would like to install the profile.
-You will also have to enter your device passcode after selection.
+You will also have to enter your device **passcode** after selection.

 <img src="/guides/wifi/images/ios/username.jpg" height="800" />

-For the **Username**, it should be the local-part of your Made Tech email address.
-For example, if your email address was `jsmith@madetech.com`, your username would be `jsmith`.
+- For the **Username**, it should be the local-part of your Made Tech email address
+  - For example, if your email address was `jsmith@madetech.com`, your username would be `jsmith`.

 <img src="/guides/wifi/images/ios/password.jpg" height="800" />

-The **Password** should be the same as your [G Suite](http://gsuite.google.com) password.
+- The **Password** should be the same as your [G Suite](http://gsuite.google.com) password.

 Click **Next** to finish installing the profile.

 <img src="/guides/wifi/images/ios/installed.jpg" height="800" />